-What happens when your little girl starts having struggles that feel anything but small?
+What happens when your little girl starts having struggles that seem anything but small?

 Unfortunately, sometimes big problems come in small packages.
 Anxiety and depression are on the rise.
 Anxiety has been the primary health issue for children and teens for over a decade.*(1) Mental health struggles can appear in kids as young as four or five years old).*(2)